emiliosheinz/full-cycle-git-ops/README.md

 ![Development Lifecycle with GitOps](./docs/images/with-gitops.png)

 This also reduces coupling between the CI/CD process and the target environment.
 Since the CI/CD pipeline does not need to connect to the target environment to deploy the application.

+## TODO

+- Improve readme with running instructions
+- Add more details about the project architecture and flow